EphraimCompEng/multipy/docs/reference/src/guide.rst

 .. note::
     It is recommended to write patterns vertically to make it clear how rows are effected.

-For this 4-bit multiplier algorithm it will take 3 rounds, minimum, of reductions to reach out final output:
+For this 4-bit algorithm it will take 3 rounds, minimum, of reduction to reach out final output:

 .. code-block:: text